TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

 We extracted two useful information from this code.
 First, the vector table is at address `0x1a7c`, and second the `MakeFunctions` subroutine is at address `0x15b2`.
 The latter will be useful to double check the content of the vector table.

-After `MakeFunctions` has been executed the code returns and the next instruction stores the final size of the jump table 16 bytes after the address contained in `a6`.
+After `MakeFunctions` has been executed, the code returns and the next instruction stores the final size of the jump table 16 bytes after the address contained in `a6`.
 With the help of the structures shown above we know that at that offset we can find the `LIB_NEGSIZE` field, that contains the size of the jump table (number of bytes before the library).

-It's time to check if what we found is correct.
+It's time to double-check what we found.
 There should be a table at address `0x1a7c` that contains function addresses in the order listed by the include file `include_i/exec/exec_lib.i`.
-As `MakeFunctions` in that file is listed at the 11th place we can check if the table is consistent.
+As `MakeFunctions` itself is listed in that file at the 11th place we can check if the table is consistent.
 That address should point a function at `0x15b2`, according to the previous code.

 The values at `0x1a7c` are the following